 If you know of a coupon or discount that isn’t on this list but is currently being offered, it would be great if you let us know through the contact page so that we can add it to this list and share it with our readers!

-How to Save Money on an Oil Change
+How to Save Money on a Change

 - Shop around.
 National retail chains (Walmart, Meineke, Midas, Sears, Jiffy Lube, etc.) are typically less expensive than independent mechanics and car dealerships.
 They are also more likely to offer discounts on their services.

-- Using synthetic oil – even though it is more expensive – can reduce costs overall because it lasts longer and can handle tougher conditions and higher temperatures so you can drive longer/further between changes.
+- Using synthetic fluid – even though it is more expensive – can reduce costs overall because it lasts longer and can handle tougher conditions and higher temperatures so you can drive longer/further between changes.

 How to Change A Car’s Oil

-approved used engine oil disposal container
+approved disposal container

-Average Oil Change Costs and Factors That Affect It
+Average Prices and Factors That Affect It

 Tire rotation and balancing are recommended by some manufacturers to be done at a similar time interval to oil changes.
 While these procedures are not nearly as important, they improve the ride quality and extend the life of tires, shocks and bearings.
 Balancing is typically around $12 per tire and should include tire rotation.
 Tire rotation alone is $20-$30.